camelinaction/camelinaction2/chapter12/riderautoparts-partner-karaf/ReadMe.md

 This is a Karaf based example of the `riderautoparts-partner` example, which is covered in section 12.1.1 to 12.1.3.

+IMPORTANT: Embedded ActiveMQ in Apache Karaf is not a recommended approach.
+Its better to run AcitveMQ as a separate instance with OSGi.
+ Apache ActiveMQ is not so OSGi friendly and has some problems of the latest 5.14.x releases.

+This example currently does not work!

 To try this example you need to first build it